 Any coach wanting to add someone may email [email protected].

-We asked coaches this week to tell us about their freshmen making big impacts on varsity this fall.
+We asked coaches a few weeks back to tell us about their freshmen making big impacts on varsity this fall.
+This is a recurring list.
 Those players denoted with an [*] are new this week.

 Mayenabasi Akpan, 6-1 MB, South Medford – Akpan is a massive presence in the middle.
 Averaging two stuff blocks per match, she forces opponents to change their plan of attack.
 She also is improving on the offensive end while averaging five kills per match for the 12-4 Panthers.

 Madi Andrews, 6-0 OH, Nelson – Andrews is an all-round player and terminator who stuffs the stat sheet for the 11-2 Hawks.
 She has amassed 129 kills, 48 aces, 89 digs and 15 blocks.

 Ellie Bartel, 5-11 OH, Crosshill Christian – Bartel is an all-around player and a steady point maker for the 7-4 Eagles.
 She leads the team in kills and aces and is third in digs, just three behind the team’s libero.

 Alexia Braden, 5-7 OH, Beaverton – Braden is new to volleyball, but she is catching up fast due to incredible, natural athletic ability.
 “She plays with this cool, ease, and innocence that makes it look so fun,” noted coach Ashley Waggoner.